25 facts about nuclear weapons

 China's "modest" nuclear weapons stockpile

-China has what the Union of Concerned Scientists classifies as a relatively modest nuclear arsenal of about 250 warheads and bombs, of which fewer than 100 could reach the United States.
-China conducted its first nuclear test explosion in 1964.
+China has what the Union of Concerned Scientists classifies as a relatively modest nuclear arsenal of about 250 warheads and bombs, of which fewer than 100 could reach the U.S. China conducted its first nuclear test explosion in 1964.
 The country's limited number of nuclear weapons can be traced back to the attitude of its former chairman, Mao Zedong, who called them "paper tigers."

 Lost bombs and other missing nuclear devices

 According to the Brookings Institution, the United States has never recovered 11 nuclear bombs lost in accidents.
 Four were aboard a plane that crashed in Greenland in 1968, contaminating a fjord when the weapons broke open.
-A 1989 study found that 50 warheads and nine nuclear reactors had been lost at the bottom of the ocean as a result of accidents involving the U.S. and the then-Soviet Union.
+A 1989 study found that 50 warheads and nine nuclear reactors had been lost at the bottom of the ocean as a result of accidents involving the U.S. and the former Soviet Union.

 To launch or not in 12 minutes